Industry

 "Now this is a dashboard I could use daily."

-That was a National Sales Manager at a long-standing customer.
-Someone who had never once opened the old dashboard.
-He was in beta.
-He told us we could remove the old one entirely.
-The data he had been compiling manually every month would now be surfaced automatically, saving him two full working days.
-Customer research conducted by the PM showed a consistent pattern: the dashboard's initial density gave way to appreciation once people read what the data was actually telling them.
-The information architecture was right.
-It just needed a moment to land.
+That was a National Sales Manager at a long-standing customer, someone who had never once opened the old dashboard.
+He was in beta and told us we could remove the old one entirely.
+The data he'd been compiling manually every month would now surface automatically, saving him two full working days.
+Customer research showed a consistent pattern: once people actually read the data, the dashboard went from feeling overwhelming to feeling useful.
+The information architecture was right but it just needed a moment to land.
 The RFM analysis was the moment that stopped conversations in testing.
-One sales manager pulled out her phone to photograph the customer segmentation screen.
-She wanted to show it to her MD.
-She understood immediately that it was a paid feature worth paying for.
-The design system components built alongside this project gave other squads a foundation to build from.
-Chart tiles, data tables, filter patterns, navigation.
-The dashboard shipped.
-The components stayed.
+One sales manager pulled out her phone to photograph the customer segmentation screen so she could show her MD.
+She understood immediately that it was worth paying for.
+The design system components built alongside this project gave other squads a foundation to build from: chart tiles, data tables, filter patterns, navigation.
+The dashboard shipped and the components stayed.